Skip to main content

 Children’s Privacy

 The Value Toolkit is not intended for children under the age required by applicable laws in their jurisdiction.
-We do not knowingly collect personal information from children without appropriate legal authorization.
+Personal information from children is not knowingly collected without appropriate legal authorization.
+If any such information has been submitted unintentionally, please use the contact details provided to request its removal.

 User Rights and Choices